prometheus/jmx_exporter/README.md

 JMX to prometheus bridge.

-A webserver that exposes all mBeans of a JMX target in JSON format suitable for http://github.com/prometheus.
+A webserver that exposes mBeans of a JMX target in JSON format suitable for http://github.com/prometheus.

+# About
+A prometheus server makes a JSON request to a the jmmix server which then scrapes all beans of a target JMX port on another process.
+The target can either be statically configured in the configuration or passed in by prometheus server as a query string parameter.
+Jmmix can return all mBeans (that are numeric) or be configured with whitelist/blacklist behaviour.

 ## Building and Running